-Algorithms and emission factors (EFs) used by the Air Force are generally from AP-42; however, EFs for Air Force-unique sources have been developed by the Air Force.
-Emission factors have not been developed for fuel spills.
+EFs have not been developed for fuel spills.
 Rather, emissions from fuel spills are calculated using a mass balance approach.
 The primary pollutants of concern are VOCs and organic HAPs and calculation of emissions of these pollutants are described below.

-6.2.1 VOC Emissions Calculation
+6.2.1 VOC Emissions Calculations